My Dad Wrote a Porno: Rocky Flintstone

 "Rocky Flintstone" is the pen name of Morton's father, a retired Northern Irish builder.
 According to Flintstone, the name "Rocky" was inspired by The Rockford Files and a family friend's dog living in Brazil, also named Rocky.
 "Flintstone" is inspired by the author's degree in geology and his self-identification with Fred Flintstone as he batters on the door waiting to be allowed back indoors at the end of each Flintstones episode.
 Before retiring, Flintstone worked as a builder, teacher, and, like his protagonist, in sales.
 Prior to writing Belinda Blinked, Flintstone self-published a number of non-fiction works on subjects of his personal expertise, including a tourist's guide to Brazil, a mineral identification manual, and a gardening book.
 The Belinda Blinked series is his only known work of fiction.
 Flintstone prefers to remain out of the podcast spotlight.

 Podcast guests

-The podcast features "Footnotes" episodes which run concurrently with the series, in which they discuss aspects of the phenomenon and invite notable listeners to discuss Belinda Blinked, offer suggestions, and discuss potential film castings.
+The podcast featured "Footnotes" episodes which ran concurrently with the series, in which they discussed aspects of the phenomenon and invited notable listeners to discuss Belinda Blinked, offer suggestions, and discuss potential film castings.
 Footnotes began with episodes featuring Flintstone's biography and questions from listeners.
 Guests have included Hayley Atwell, Ben Barnes, Rachel Bloom, Charlotte Crosby, George Ezra, Josh Groban, Nicholas Hoult, Dan Levy, Joe Lycett, Stephen Mangan, Thomas Middleditch, Lin-Manuel Miranda, Daisy Ridley, Michael Sheen, Emma Thompson, Samara Weaving, Mara Wilson, and Elijah Wood.